 “The experience provides a better sense of what is really happening on a day-to-day basis with our customers,” he said, explaining that his engineers get to see first-hand what works well and the areas for improvement.

 The engineers bring these insights back to the lab where they use them along with data from surveys, focus groups and online reviews to build the hardware and write the software for the company.
 Also, by combining the on-site insights with other sources of data, ADT can provide even greater levels of service and provide ADT customers with peace of mind.

-A ride-along might introduce a software engineer to a scenario where a had a problem connecting their smart home device, revealing an opportunity to make do-it-yourself projects easier and more seamless.
+A ride-along might introduce a software engineer to a scenario where a customer had a problem connecting their smart home device, revealing an opportunity to make do-it-yourself projects easier and more seamless.